ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of rain showers after 3pm.
-Mostly cloudy.
+Partly sunny.
 High near 59, with temperatures falling to around 55 in the afternoon.
+West
-         West southwest wind 8 to 13 mph, with gusts as high as 21 mph.
+         southwest wind 8 to 13 mph, with gusts as high as 21 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">